 - (1) Juvenile court hearings.
 The Chief Family Law Judge or designee shall have responsibility over juvenile matters.
-Hearings will be scheduled at the Juvenile Justice Complex, 1401 NE 68th Avenue, Portland, Oregon, unless otherwise ordered by the court. - (2) Ex parte.
-Ex parte matters in the Juvenile Department will be heard each day after Call/assignment at 8:30 am and at 1:30 pm, and at additional times as designated. - (3) Initial Shelter Hearings.
-Shelter hearings on delinquency cases will be heard each day at 1:00 PM.
+Hearings will be set at the Juvenile Justice Complex, 1401 NE 68th Avenue, Portland, Oregon, or the Downtown Central Courthouse, 1200 SW 1st Avenue, Portland, Oregon, as ordered by the court. - (2) Ex parte.
+Ex parte matters in the Juvenile Department will be heard each day after Call/assignment at 1:30 PM, and at additional times as designated. - (3) Initial Hearings.
+Initial hearings on delinquency cases will be heard each day at 1:005 PM.
 Shelter hearings on dependency cases will be heard each day at 2:30 PM. - (4) Rehearings.
 Requests for rehearing of a referee's decision shall be filed within 10 days of entry of the referee's ruling.
 The Juvenile Court Clerk's Office will place the matter on the Call docket three (3) business days after the date of the request.
 The parties shall take reasonable efforts to confer about a workable hearing date prior to this Call appearance.
 Nothing in this section prohibits a judge from granting an immediate rehearing within his or her discretion once a party files and serves a rehearing request.